UniversalDependencies/iwpt21/data.md

 * [Gold test data by language](https://ufal.mff.cuni.cz/~zeman/soubory/iwpt2021-test-gold.tgz) (added 2021-05-25)
 * [Blind test data by language](http://ufal.mff.cuni.cz/~zeman/soubory/iwpt2021-test-blind.tgz)

+-->

 ## Training and Development Data

-Within the .tar.gz package, the datasets are organized similarly to UD releases, that is, CoNLL-U files are in subfolders that represent treebanks rather than languages.
+Within the .tgz package, the datasets are organized similarly to UD releases, that is, CoNLL-U files are in subfolders that represent treebanks rather than languages.
 Each folder contains the README and LICENSE files (all treebanks come with some type of open license but some of them are